 Newton George, our Tobago guide, will take you on a walk along the Gilpin Trace of the Tobago Forest Reserve, which is the oldest protected rainforest in the Western hemisphere and a haven for 210 bird species.
 There will also be an opportunity to visit the Argyll Falls or the Northern coastline.

 A full day round the island tour with your guide, which will include visits to various sights of natural, cultural, historical or birding interest with lunch in a local restaurant.

-You will depart from the beach in front of your hotel by glass-bottom boat to Little Tobago Bird Sanctuary.
+This morning, you will depart from the jetty in front of your hotel by glass-bottom boat to Little Tobago Bird Sanctuary.
 You will cross pristine coral reefs on the way and there will be a chance to snorkel at Angel Reef and see the world’s largest Brain Coral.
 Depending on the time of year, you will explore the island for nesting colonies of many sea birds.

 A last free day to enjoy the idyllic location before it is time to transfer to the airport for evening flight back to the UK.

 Arrive back in London early in the morning.